AMS-Osram: 1978–2000

 Voestalpine AG decides to expand its product and services range during the late 1970s and chooses the semiconductor industry.
-Due to voestalpine looking for a joint venture partner the first cooperation with AMI (American Microsystems, Inc., later AMI Semiconductor, now part of onsemi) was formed.
+Due to voestalpine looking for a joint venture partner the first cooperation with American Microsystems, Inc. (AMI), later AMI Semiconductor, now part of onsemi) was formed.

 In 1981, this joint venture resulted in the American Micro Systems Incorporated-Austria GmbH (AMI-A).
 AMI owned 51% and voestalpine AG 49%.
 The Schloss Premstätten in Unterpremstätten (Styria, Austria) was chosen as headquarters.

 In 1983, the Austrian chancellor Fred Sinowatz officially opened the 100 mm wafer factory which started its production with 300 employees.

 1987 was the year when voestalpine AG took over full ownership.
 In September of the same year the name was changed from AMI-A to AMS (Austria Mikro Systeme International GmbH).
 Furthermore, there were new sales branches established in California and Germany.

 In 1991, ams became one of the 25 fastest growing businesses in Europe. ams was chosen to be the "top Fab of 1992".

 In June 1993, ams was the first semiconductor company in Europe to go public, at the Vienna stock exchange.

 ams opened the first sales office in Asia in 1996, the company was also accredited according to the ISO 14001:1996 and EMAS.
 In 1997, AMS achieved first successes in the area of deep sub-micron technologies.

 NASA's "Deep Space 2" mission in 1998 took off with 2 chips developed from ams and the aircraft manufacturer Boeing.
 These chips were designed to manage the power supply of the whole space probe.
 In the same year the company was accredited according to the American and German automotive industry, QS 9000 and VDA 6.1 respectively.